 WILL ACUPUNCTURE TREATMENT BE COVERED BY INSURANCE?

 We have been able to obtain reimbursement from many insurance providers such as Aetna, Cigna, Blue Cross Blue Shield, United Health Care, Humana, and others.
-We are currently in network with Aetna, Cigna and United Health Care and we offer 20% discounts for Humana, AvMed, Blue Cross Blue Shield and Coventry.
+We are currently in network with Aetna, Cigna, Humana and United Health Care.
 Keep in mind also that you may have out of network benefits that can cover acupuncture costs.
 You do not have to have in network benefits only to get coverage.
 Please call us so we may verify your insurance before your first treatment.

 WHAT SHOULD I EXPECT DURING MY FIRST VISIT?